 Once it starts, PPMS gets worse over time.
-How fast it happens or how much disability a person will have varies a lot, so it’s hard to predict.
-Unlike some other types of MS, there are no relapses or remissions.
+How fast that happens or how much disability it will cause varies a lot, so it’s hard to predict.
+Unlike some other types of MS, you won’t have relapses or remissions.

-Ten percent to 15% of people with multiple sclerosis have this type of the disease.
-They usually get their diagnosis later in life than people with other types of MS.
+Only 10% to 15% of people with multiple sclerosis have this form.
+Those that do are usually diagnosed later in life than people with other types.

 It can be hard for doctors to diagnose PPMS.
-The disease is complex and is different for everyone who has it.
-Sometimes people have symptoms for a few years before doctors can tell that their condition is getting worse gradually without flare-ups.
+This complex disease is different for everyone who has it.
+You may have symptoms for a few years, but no major flares, before doctors can tell you’re getting worse.